 We all like to work with knives that are dynamic and lightweight enough for easy maneuvering.
 The paring knife and the Santoku have these attributes, but they are not perfect alternatives.
-And in this article, we will compare the Paring knife vs. Santoku and help you explore the dynamism of each knife as well as the importance of having these two knives in the kitchen.

-A paring knife is ideal for intricate cutting, slicing, and chopping vegetables, fruits, herbs, and prawns.
-The paring knife is typically short-bladed.
-Usually between two to four inches long, the blade is often very sharp and delivers more precise cutting than most other big knives.
+This knife is up to four inches long, the blade is often sharp, and it delivers more precise cutting than bigger knives.
 It is very versatile when it comes to peeling fruits, deveining prawns, and cutting up other soft regular kitchen ingredients.

 What you should never use the paring knife for is deboning any meat.
 The blade is often quite thin and fragile for such a purpose.
 You also don’t want to cut your meat with it.
 While you can fillet small fish and shuck oysters with the paring knife, you don’t want to take it beyond that.
 There are four common designs of a paring knife, each having its advantage when it comes to cutting and maneuverability.